tera-alkahest/alkahest/README.md

 ## Configuration

 After you've built Alkahest, you will need to configure it.
-This is done in the `alkahest-server.exe.config` file.
+This is done in the `Alkahest.exe.config` file.
 You can find that file in the `Build` directory if you've built Alkahest from  source, or in the directory you installed Alkahest to.

 The most important configuration values you'll need to change are: